-7 SUMMARY AND NEXT STEPS
+5 SUMMARY AND NEXT STEPS

-In this first deliverable of the CEF2 Railway Data Factory study, the vision and concept of a pan-European Data Factory has been introduced, including the definition of terminology and of roles.
+In the first deliverables D1.1, D1.2 and D1.3 of the CEF2 Railway Data Factory study, the vision and concept of a pan-European Data Factory has been introduced, including the definition of terminology and of roles.
 Further, representative operational scenarios and use cases have been introduced, and requirements in particular on the underlying connectivity and computing infrastructure have been derived.
 The work has then further been complemented by considerations related to legal, regulatory and Cyber-security aspects that have to be addressed in the context of a pan-European Data Factory.